AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 If you intend to launch VPC in AWS, you need to have an AWS account.

-You need to have an AWS account in order to use most of the commands on ACX.
-Note that ACX support multiple ACX cloud accounts with each one associated with a different AWS account or IAM account, but there needs to be at least one to start with.
+You need to have an AWS account in order to use most of the commands on CloudN.
+Note that CloudN support multiple CloudN cloud accounts with each one associated with a different AWS account or IAM account, but there needs to be at least one to start with.